 Universities, colleges and educational institutions are increasingly offering these opportunities to students.
 Work placements are a big part of the modern student experience.
 They are mandatory in many professional accreditation courses for licensed industries, and more frequently they are an option offered by universities as part of their programs.
 This brings modern challenges and overheads.

-Recent research from ‘The International Journal of Higher Education Research’ outlines the risks associated with WIL opportunities.
+Recent research from ‘The International Journal of Higher Education Research’ outlines the risks associated with work integrated learning opportunities.
 Some of these risks include poor student performance and student emotional distress.
 With student drop-out rates rising in many countries, student wellbeing and reaching out in time are a critical focus.
 Research into WIL shows that retention rates can be disappointing and fall below traditional undergraduate programs.

 Predicting and mitigating these risks is key to the management of WIL.
 Better supervision and better communication with students can have a massive impact.